The Mathematics Behind Valomapped

 The margin of victory adjustment adds critical context by incorporating the score differential into the rating calculation.
 This ensures that dominant victories yield larger rating changes than narrow wins.

-margin_factor = ln(5.95 × √(score_difference + 1))The logarithmic scaling provides diminishing returns for larger score differences.
+margin_factor = ln(5.95 × √(score_difference + 1))The logarithmic scaling grows more slowly than a linear margin multiplier.
 For example, a 13-5 victory yields a greater reward than a 13-11 victory, but the marginal increase in reward for winning 13-10 vs 13-11 is higher than the increase for 13-5 vs 13-6.
-This prevents extreme rating swings from blowout matches while still recognizing dominant performances.
+That limits growth relative to a linear rule, but it does not make the deployed updates small.

 3. K-Factor